Singhananddev/Webscrapping/README.md

 # Webscrapping
 **Web Scraping with Python**

 Web scraping is the process of programmatically extracting data from websites using tools and scripts.
-This guides provides an introduction to scraping the web with Python using popular libraries like Beautiful Soup and Selenium.
+This guide provides an introduction to scraping the web with Python using popular libraries like Beautiful Soup and Selenium.

 **Getting Started**